I’ve got Technology, Data, and Media. Here’s how i use them.

 This enabled the company to successfully handle a changing market with threatening competition at a time of crisis.

-It worked, and delivered results and established a trust relationship that resulted in a continuous flow of follow-up projects.
+It worked, delivered results and established a trust relationship that resulted in a continuous flow of follow-up projects.

 I can define product scope, features, and architecture, and research, select or develop solutions for the entire product stack.